 Our weeknights are filled with after school activities, some nights are jam packed more than others.
 On the nights when we have more than one after school activity, we choose simple meals that can be made in under 30 minutes with less than 5 ingredients.
 The last thing that I want to do when we get home is to stay in the kitchen all night preparing dinner.
 Some of our favorite simple meals include chicken and waffles, this Instant Pot Corn Chowder, or air fryer buffalo chicken fries.
 If you’re having a breakfast for dinner night, these homemade fluffy pancakes are a must!

 Planning in advance is the best thing you can do when meal planning.
 Before we head to the grocery store (we love shopping at Sprouts), we do a quick pantry inventory to see what items we have stocked in our kitchen.
-After we’ve done our inventory, we come up with a menu using our stocked items as a base.
+Once our inventory is done, we come up with a menu using our stocked items as a base.
 Not only does this help us stay within our budget but it also ensures that we’re not buying things that we don’t have the space for.

 3. Don’t forget the dairy

 Getting your family involved is so important.
 My family is made up of some of the pickiest eaters.
 If I don’t involve them in meal planning, I’ll have to listen to complaints all month long.
 Ask your family what dishes they like for breakfast, lunch, and dinner.
-Tatiana takes her lunch to school every day.
-When we’re meal planning, we make sure to account for the ingredients she’ll need for lunch.
+I always let the kids pick 2-3 snack options each for every week.
+This gives them a variety of snack options to choose from and everyone is happy.

 Themed nights are everyone’s favorite!
 Tacos anyone?
 Nothing goes over better than my family making their own choices for dinner.
 Themed nights spice things up and allow everyone to be happy in the decision they make for dinner.
 Once a week we have a themed night.
 Some nights it’s tacos, some nights it’s fried chicken.
 These jerk chicken tacos are always a huge hit with everyone including the kids.
 If we’re having a barbecue night, our go-to is definitely baby back ribs or a beef brisket.
-A fun theme and a glass of Calorie Countdown goes a long way.
+A fun theme goes a long way.
 No matter what, everyone is happy and full on themed nights.

 6. Choose fruits and veggies with less sugar